 Carolyn Millar is a Senior Lecturer in the department of haematology and a Consultant Haematologist specialising in haemostasis and thrombosis.
-She is the clinical lead in haemophilia at the Hammersmith hospital.
+She leads the obstetric haematology service at Queen Charlotte’s & Chelsea Hospital.
 Dr Millar completed undergraduate medical training at the University of Newcastle-upon-Tyne, graduating with honours.
 She undertook postgraduate medical training at University College London, the National Hospital for Neurology & Neurosurgery, Queen Square, and St George’s Hospital, Tooting.
 Dr Millar’s haematology training was largely undertaken at the Hammersmith, Great Ormond Street and Royal Free hospitals, where her doctoral thesis investigated the role of glycans in von Willebrand factor clearance and their relation to von Willebrand disease.
 Dr Millar has continued to study the configuration, function and kinetics of von Willebrand factor since being awarded a HEFCE clinical senior lectureship to start her position at Imperial College in December 2008.
-As well as von Willebrand disease, her clinical interests include obstetric haemostasis, rare bleeding disorders, haemophilia and anticoagulant therapy.
+As well as von Willebrand disease her clinical interests include obstetric haemostasis and thrombosis, rare bleeding disorders and anticoagulant therapy.
 Dr Millar chairs the UK working party on von Willebrand disease and has led on the UK surveillance of vCJD in patients with bleeding disorders since 2002.
 She has contributed to the work of various national bodies including NHSE and NICE.